shayansayyah/Face-Emotion-Detection/README.md

 Shayan and Kosar.

-This project has been done by Kosar Mozafarzade and Shayan Attar Sayyah.
+This project has been done by Shayan Attar Sayyah and Kosar Mozafarzade.